braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/overview.md

 {% enddetails %}

 {% details I’m a marketer.
 Do I need developer resources to use data transformation? %}
 While we would love for developers to use this feature as well, you don’t need to be one to use this!
-We’ve seen marketers successfully set up transformations without developer resources.
+Marketers can also successfully set up transformations without developer resources.
 {% enddetails %}

-{% details Can I still use data transformation if my external platform only gives an email address as an identifier and no Braze ID or Braze external ID? %}
+{% details Can I still use data transformation if my external platform only gives an email address as an identifier? %}
 Yes.
-Data transformation early access users will also be granted early access to this new [`/users/track` feature]({{site.baseurl}}/api/endpoints/user_data/post_user_track/#example-request-for-updating-a-user-profile-by-email-address) to update a user profile by email address.
+Data transformation early access users will also be granted early access to the [`/users/track` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/#example-request-for-updating-a-user-profile-by-email-address) to update a user profile by email address.

-Simply use `email` as your identifier property in the transformation code instead of “external_id” or `braze_id`.
-For example, our example [Transformation code](#example-transformation-code) uses this new `/users/track` functionality.
+Use `email` as your identifier property in the transformation code instead of `external_id` or `braze_id`.
+The example [transformation code](#example-transformation-code) uses this functionality.

 {% alert note %}
 Data transformation early access users who started before April 2023 may be familiar with a `get_user_by_email` function that helped with this use case.
 That function has been deprecated.
 {% endalert %}
 {% enddetails %}

-{% details Are there rate limits with data transformation? %}
-The rate limit for incoming webhooks is 250 requests per minute across your entire company.
-If you need a higher rate limit, ask us at [data-transformation@braze.com](mailto:data-transformation@braze.com).
-{% enddetails %}

 {% details Does data transformation consume data points? %}
 In most cases, yes.
 Data transformation eventually creates a `/users/track` call that writes the attributes, events, and purchases you want.
 These will consume data points in the same way as if the `/users/track` call was made independently.
 You have control over how many data points will be written based on how you write your transformation.
 {% enddetails %}

 {% details How can I get help setting up my use case or with my transformation code? %}
-Send us your questions with a link to your transformation at [data-transformation@braze.com](mailto:data-transformation@braze.com).
+Contact your Braze account manager for additional assistance.
 {% enddetails %}

 [1]: {% image_buster /assets/img_archive/data_transformation1.png %}